COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Gyoza

-A rare find!
-Gyoza usually contain mince.
-Very small gyoza place with only about 6 seats on 3 tables.
+Vegetarian gyoza are a rare find – they usually contain mince.
+Senjo Handmade Gyoza is a very small, cosy place with only about 6 seats on 3 tables.
 It’s in Ikebukuro, on the west side of the station (look for the yellow sign).
 There’s a huge variety of handmade gyoza, with lots of unusual fillings.

 The owner is very friendly and understands what vegetarian/vegan means.
-She asked if it was my first time there, and prepared a plate of 10 gyoza of different varieties for me.
+She asked if it was my first time there, and prepared a plate of 10 different varieties of gyoza.
 Different from gyoza I’ve had before, delicious and cooked well.

 Gyoza selection at Senjo Handmade Gyoza